jadenjad/t-accessories/README.md

 * **Non-intrusive features**    These items are implemented in a way that allows stackable effects with potions and enchantments that allows for seamless integration with the base game.
 * **Compatible with other Curios-based mods**    Items work in any Curios slot, making them flexible with any other mods implementing the Curios API
 * **Continued Support**     New items are being worked on and added continually, until (hopefully) every Terraria accessory has been added!
+* **Custom Art**    Recreated pixel art of items to more closely match with vanilla Minecraft